Mazotis/ffmpeg-on-clear-linux/README.md

 gfx.webrender.all                              true
 gfx.webrender.enabled                          true

-Enable software if you prefer to render on the CPU instead of GPU. gfx.webrender.software                         true
+Enable software render if you prefer to render on the CPU instead of GPU.
+This is helpful if you want more GPU availability for playing videos. gfx.webrender.software                         true

 Do not add xrender if missing or set to false or click on the trash icon.